pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 * Rectangle parameter ``clip`` controls which part of the source page to show, and hence can be used for cropping.
 Default is the full page.
 * Bool parameter ``overlay`` controls whether to put the image on top (foreground, default) of current page content or not (background).

-The following use cases can be covered:
+Use cases include (but are not limited to) the following:

 1. "Stamp" a series of pages of the current document with the same image, like a company logo or a watermark.
-2. Combine arbitrary input pages into one output page to form e.g. a “booklet” or to support double-sided printing (known as "4-up", "n-up").
+2. Combine arbitrary input pages into one output page to support “booklet” or double-sided printing (known as "4-up", "n-up").
-3. Split up (large) input pages into several arbitrary pieces (also called “posterization”).
+3. Split up (large) input pages into several arbitrary pieces.
+This is also called “posterization”, because you e.g. can split an A4 page horizontally and vertically, print the 4 pieces as A4 pages on a printer which cannot output larger paper, and end up with an A2 version of your original page.

 Technical Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~